aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - the newest  PCB revision for an Electromagnetic Detector and Monitor that fits inside an 18650 Battery Enclosure.
 - The newest PCB revision for the USB-A Smart Scheduler, now with a power consumption of only ~320nA
 - The newest "Smart Power Management" made to fit an enclosure sold on AliExpress

+**Open Health**
+- The newest "Smart EM Monitor" so you can sleep better at night

 **Open Science Laboratory**
   - The newest PCB revision for the rain meter, now with a power consumption of only ~320nA